bob-gray/serviceberry-cors/README.md

 -------------

-`serviceberry-cors` exports a static factory method for creating an instance of the `AccessControl` class that serves as the Serviceberry handlers.
+`serviceberry-cors` exports a static factory method for creating an instance of the `AccessControl` class that serves as the Serviceberry handler.
 The class can be accessed directly at `cors.AccessControl` if you wish to extend it.
+One use case for extending `AccessControl` could be for dynamic header values beyond `Access-Control-Allow-Origin`.
 Some methods of interest are listed below.

 ### constructor ([origins])